nathanialf/playdatebobble/README.md

 ### TODO
 - Add safegaurds for malformed level files
 - Levels
-  - prompt user to retry or go to level select
   - view = 3 for Level failed
     - might be able to do the same view for beat and failed but I don't have a fail state decided yet
   - Save high score (pseudo-coded in updateHighScore)
 - Sprite Updates
   - Barrier sprites update but its pretty boring still
   - Update the arrow sprite
-  - Create 'A' and 'B' Button Sprites
 - Improve menuing system
   - Replace SDK Example Assets
 - Add sounds